hpc-carpentry/hpc-chapel/episodes/02-variables.md

 - "Know how to define and use data stored as variables."
 ::::::::::::::::::::::::::::::::::::::::::::::::

-Basic maths in Chapel works the same as other programming languages.
+Using basic maths in Chapel is fairly intuitive.
 Try compiling the following code to see how the different mathematical operators work.

 ```chpl